 Dog Training Knowledge Vs. Ability

 There are many certified, knowledgeable dog trainers as there are expert basketball aficionados, but how many incredible dog training professionals have the ability, perspicacity and skill set to teach, coach, explain and make it all come together by performing the exact methods and bring out the best in their clients as well?
 Not many, which may be why you most likely do not know who Stacey King is and why you do know who Michael Jordan is.
 They both played on the same championship team for three years but ask a kid who Stacey King is, and it is like you asked him Newton’s laws of motion on variable-mass systems.
-The mechanics of dog training are as differentiating between one trainer and another as are the skills of basketball players.
-How well a dog trainer not only teaches both species who are both beginners how to communicate, but who can produce a result in the most humane, ethical, efficient way, while using force-free positive reinforcement techniques is what differentiates one dog trainer from another.
+The mechanics and skills of each dog trainer are as different as the skills and mechanics of each basketball player.
+How well a dog trainer not only teaches both species who are both beginners how to communicate, but who can produce a result in the most humane, ethical, efficient way while using force-free positive reinforcement techniques is what differentiates one dog trainer from another.
 Just as important is the pet parent’s ability to reproduce the behavior results that the dog trainer elicited.
 What good would it do for a dog trainer to be able to communicate perfectly with your pup if you couldn’t?